Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Introduction

-We next focus towards addressing the main aim of the present work, {\it viz.}, a resource theoretic comparison of performance of sequential network schemes based on single copy entangled state, with that of schemes based on multi-copy entangled states shared by the same number of observers.
-In order to compare the sequential and the non-sequential scenarios we utilize the detectability (or visibility) in terms of the expectation value of the entanglement witness operator \cite{oew1}, as well as the information extraction capability of the involved measurement, defined quantitatively via the robustness of measurement \cite{rom_prl}.
-In terms of the above two parameters, we show that the sequential measurement protocol provides advantages in witnessing entanglement by multiple pair of observers in terms of the resources consumed.

 We arrange the rest of the paper in the following way.
 In Sec. \ref{sec2}, we provide a brief overview of some basic tools employed in our analysis, such as entanglement witness operators, unsharp measurement and robustness of measurements.
 Next, in Sec. \ref{sec3}, we provide details of our symmetric network scenario.
-The main results regarding the bounds on the number of observers, and the resource theoretic comparisons pertaining to the first scenario are discussed in Sec. \ref{sec4}.
+The main results regarding the bounds on the number of observers, and the resource theoretic comparisons are discussed in Sec. \ref{sec4}.
+In Sec. \ref{teleportation} we illustrate the resource theoretic advantage of the sequential scenario through an example of quantum teleportation using witness operators for detecting useful entangled states for quantum teleportation.
 Sec. \ref{sec5} contains an analysis of the asymmetric extension of the above scenario.
 Finally, in Sec. \ref{sec6} we summarize our results with some concluding discussions.